SE-Project-GatorBlog/Gator_Blog/Sprint1.md

 - Created database models for Users and Blog Posts.

 ### Frontend Setup:
+- Implemented a Figma design for the frontend UI.
 - Did the initial setup of the React application and installed required libraries/dependencies.
 - Created the MainComponent and set up the routing paths.
 - Designed basic UI for user authentication.